ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/traffic-management-in-istio.md

     ```

-### Istio Gateway vs Kubernetes Ingress
+!!! note "Istio Gateway vs Kubernetes Ingress"

-Istio `Gateway` provides more extensive customization and flexibility than Kubernetes Ingress, and allows Istio features such as monitoring and route rules to be applied to traffic entering the cluster.
+    Istio `Gateway` provides more extensive customization and flexibility than kubernetes Ingress, and allows Istio features such as monitoring and route rules to be applied to traffic entering the cluster.

     With Istio Gateway you can implement the following with ease:

     - Timeouts
     - Retries
-- Circuit brakers
+    - Circuit Breaker
-- Fault injection
+    - Fault Injection
-- Traffic splitting
+    - Traffic Splitting
-- Canary deployment
+    - Canary Deployment

-## Istio Virtual Service
+### Istio Virtual Service

 Istio `VirtualService` works in conjunction with Istio Gateway. it defines the destination service.

 A Virtual Service defines the rules that control how requests for a service are routed within an Istio service mesh.

-For example, it can be configured to split traffic among two or more versions of a service.
+For example, it can be configured to split traffic among two or more versions of a service as shown below:

+=== ":octicons-file-code-16: `my-istio-virtual-service.yml`"

+    ```yaml linenums="1"
+    apiVersion: networking.istio.io/v1alpha3
+    kind: VirtualService
+    metadata:
+      name: review
+    spec:
+      hosts:
+        - reviews.example.com
+      http:
+      - route:
+        - destination:
+            host: reviews
+            subset: v1
+          weight: 80
+        - destination:
+            host: reviews
+            subset: v2
+          weight: 20
+      ...
+    ```

+!!! note
+    For the virtual service described above, you must define the subsets using Destination Rule.

 Another use case might involve routing traffic to a service based on the URI prefix as shown below: